sbme-tutorials/sbme-tutorials.github.io/2018/dsp/notes/2_week2.md

 ## Task 2: Migrating your Latest Task to Plotly

-Migrate a simplified version of your previous task from MATLAB to Plotly
+Migrate a simplified version of signal viewer task of last week, from MATLAB to Python.
+Also, **integrate task 1 of this week into your GUI**.

-* No audio recording required.
+**Deadline Wednesday of 28 Fubruary.**

 ## Code Snippets